kyaiooiayk/NLP-Natural-Language-Processing-Notes/README.md

 ***

 ## LLM - large language models
-- For tutorials and other resources, see [this](https://github.com/kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes) other repository.
+- For tutorials and other resources, see [this](https://github.com/kyaiooiayk/Awesome-LLM-Large-Language-Models-Notes) repository.
 ***

 ## A note on the notebooks rendering